akii09/quick-snapapp-chrome-extension/README.md

 ## Support

-For any issues, questions, or feedback, please feel free to contact our support team at support@QuickSnap.com.
+For any issues, questions, or feedback, please feel free to contact our support team at support@akashpise.tech.

 ## License